 Health Professions Education: A Bridge to Quality challenged health professions’ education programs to integrate interdisciplinary core competencies into their respective curricula to include patient-centered care, interdisciplinary teamwork and collaboration, evidence-based practice, quality improvement, safety, and informatics.
 This report did not specify clearer definitions of scope of practice, patient input, or a single curriculum.

-brunner and suddarth 13th edition test bank
+brunner and suddarth textbook of medical surgical nursing 12th edition test bank study guide